 We believe that we are differentiated from current publicly listed EV charger manufacturers in that we focus exclusively on developing DC fast charging solutions.
 However, there are other means for charging EVs and the continued or future adoption of such other means could affect the demand for our DC fast charging products and services.
 For example, Tesla Inc. ("Tesla"), continues to build out its proprietary supercharger network across the United States for Tesla vehicles and has opened portions of this network to other EVs, which could reduce overall demand for DC fast charging at other sites.
-Also, third-party contractors can provide basic electric charging equabilities to potential customers seeking on-premise EV charging capabilities if EV owners find charging at home to be sufficient.
+Also, third-party contractors can provide basic electric charging capabilities to potential customers seeking on-premise EV charging capability.
+In addition, many EV charging manufacturers are offering home charging equipment, which could reduce demand for on-premise charging capabilities if EV owners find charging at home to be sufficient.
 Further, the continued or future adoption of other home charging technologies could reduce the demand for our planned home charging product offerings.